ajna-finance/testchain/README.md

 Update any dependent repositories (such as _sdk_) with the new addresses.

-Check and record the block height, that you may later confirm whether you're working with a fresh deployment:
+Check the block height, that you may later confirm whether you're working with a fresh deployment:
 ```
 curl 0.0.0.0:8555 -X POST -H "Content-Type: application/json" --data '{
     "jsonrpc": "2.0", "id":2,